 A special "text selection" button will be added in one of the next live updates.

 Backup and Restore: Using the RadarOpus backup"

-It is important that you make regular backups of your patient information and the Analyses and of the repertory additions you make.
+It is important that you make regular backups of your additions and patient information stored in the RadarOpus database.